James E. Slaughter

-James Edwin Slaughter (June 1827 – January 1, 1901) was an American soldier who fought in the Mexican American War, and later defected to fight in the Confederate States Army, where he rose to the rank of Brigadier General.
+James Edwin Slaughter (June 1827 – January 1, 1901) was an American soldier who fought in the Mexican American War, and later resigned in order to fight in the Confederate States Army, where he rose to the rank of Brigadier General.

 Early and family life

 Born in 1827 on what was sometimes called Slaughter Mountain, Culpeper County, Virginia, the eldest son of Daniel French Slaughter and his first wife, the former Letitia Madison.
 Slaughter's paternal grandfathers and great-grandfathers had helped settle Culpeper County and both sides of his family descended from the First Families of Virginia.
 Col. Robert Slaughter and Lt.
 William Slaughter fought in the French and Indian War; his namesake Col. James Slaughter supported the patriots in the American Revolutionary War as had another great-grandfather, French Strother (James Slaughter serving on the local Committee of Safety and fighting at the Battle of Great Bridge and wintering with neighbor John Marshall at Valley Forge, Pennsylvania).
 Through his mother, J.E.
 Strother was the great-nephew of President James Madison.
 Generations of his family had farmed in Virginia using enslaved labor.
-James Slaughter entered the Virginia Military Institute in Lexington, Virginia on August 6, 1845 but attended for only one year.
+James Slaughter entered the Virginia Military Institute in Lexington, Virginia on August 6, 1845, but attended for only one year.

 Early U.S. Army career

-Slaughter resigned from the school on July 6, 1846 because he accepted a commission in the U.S. Army, becoming a 2nd Lieutenant in the newly formed regiment of Voltigeurs and Foot Riflemen, recruited to fight in the Mexican–American War.
+Slaughter resigned from the school on July 6, 1846, because he accepted a commission in the U.S. Army, becoming a 2nd Lieutenant in the newly formed regiment of Voltigeurs and Foot Riflemen, recruited to fight in the Mexican–American War.
 He accompanied General Winfield Scott and his army to Mexico City as a 2nd Lieutenant during the war.
 He was the first to inform the Mexican government of the deceptiveness of the Well and Labra claims.

 After the war's end, Slaughter transferred to the U.S. 1st Artillery Regiment in June 1848 and would serve with this regiment until the outbreak of the American Civil War in 1861.
 He was promoted to 1st Lieutenant in 1852.
 He resigned from the army in May 1861 shortly after Virginia voters approved the Ordinance of Secession recommended by the Virginia Secession Convention, and promptly joined the Confederate Army.